irfanhakim-as/linux-wiki/topics/gpg.md

     -----END PGP PUBLIC KEY BLOCK-----
     ```

-    Copy the entire public key.
+    Copy the entire content of the public key.

-6. Register the public key to GitHub:
+6. To register the GPG public key to GitHub, do the following:

    - Go to GitHub's [SSH and GPG keys](https://github.com/settings/keys) page.
    - Under the **GPG keys** section, click the **New GPG key** button.
-   - Add a title for the GPG key (i.e. your system's hostname).
+   - Add a title for the GPG key (i.e. your system's user and hostname).
    - Paste our GPG public key into the **Key** text field.
    - Click the **Add GPG key** button.

-7. Register the public key to GitLab:
+7. To register the GPG public key to GitLab, do the following:

    - Go to GitLab's [GPG Keys](https://gitlab.com/-/user_settings/gpg_keys) page.
    - Click the **Add new key** button.